 DIY Eleven from Stranger Things Halloween Costume

 There are lots of amazing characters in Stranger Things.
 Hopper, Steve, Dustin (duh), but no one stands out more than the one and only Eleven.
 Maybe it’s because Millie Bobby Brown is an incredible actress who knocks it out of the park, maybe it’s because the character is written so compellingly you half-can’t wait/half-are afraid to find out what her past is.
 All we know is that Eleven Halloween costumes are rivaling only Harley Quinn for popularity this year.
 We, of course, had to get in on the Stranger Things cosplay fun.

 The best thing about this costume is that it’s super easy!
 You don’t need much crafting time at all.
 ALSO – you don’t need to shave your head.
 Remember, Elle dons that old wig when she goes with the boys to school.
 However, the Eggos are not an option.
-Bring those breakfast treats with you!
+Bring that breakfast treats with you!

 Another key detail to this costume – a bloody nose.
 Poor Eleven’s powers take a toll on her body, and whenever she gets some psychic work done, her nose starts to bleed...
 Probably not good for the brain, huh?
 Eleven is the sweetest government experiment we’ve ever known and we really hope that those Eggos that Hopper left in the woods means that we haven’t seen the last of her.